umarcor/osvb/doc/intro/index.rst

 The missing repositories might be added as built-in VUnit modules too, but it increases the maintenance burden of VUnit and it's not an scalable approach.
 OSVVM does provide ``*.pro`` files, which uses a custom syntax for defining sources and the compilation order.
-Those files are used by OSVVM's own TCL scripts and also by `GHDL's vendor scripts <https://github.com/ghdl/ghdl/tree/master/scripts/vendors>`__ (written in PowerShell and Bash).
+Those files are used by OSVVM's own TCL scripts and also by :ghrepo:`GHDL's vendor scripts <ghdl/ghdl/tree/master/scripts/vendors>`
+(written in PowerShell and Bash).
 Yet, writing a custom Python module for reading those files doesn't feel worth.
 Instead, the proposal in this bundle is to use ``*.core`` (YAML) files.
 See :ref:`API:Core`.